nikhilMudumbi/ERS-Game/README.md

 # ERS-Game
-Simulating the ERS card game using Java and Greenfoot.
+Simulating the ERS card game using Java.